gary9716/MultiDisplaySpoutSystem/README.md

 # MultiDisplaySpoutSystem

 It is a panoramic projection system implemented in OpenFrameworks and was used in my art exhibition in National Taiwan Museum of Fine Arts.
 It has been demonstrated that I can let the system spawn 9 windows applications on 9 displays and run a Vive VR application all in single computer in the same time and it's pretty smooth. ( I forgot the actual frame rate but I wouldn't feel dizzy during experiencing the VR app.)
-The overall system contains 2 OpenFrameworks classes and their roles are:
+The overall system contains 2 OpenFrameworks class and their roles are:
 1. ofApp:
 * receive an large texture via [Spout](http://spout.zeal.co/) library (In my case, it received an texture with resolution of 15390* 1200 from Unity).
 * show calibration GUI in calibration mode.